JenniferWjertzoch/gymondo_restapi_node_js_mongo_db/README.md

-## Gymondo Rest API in NodeJS with MongoDB
+## Rest API in NodeJS with MongoDB

 Build a scalable RESTful API with NodeJS and Express for a set of workouts.
 I used MongoDB Atlas for hosting my database.